Max Ferguson: Career

-Ferguson was the subject of the 1966 National Film Board of Canada profile Max in the Morning which detailed a typical morning spent preparing and hosting his radio show.
-That same year he went down in history as the first man to voice the Hulk for Marvel Comics in "The Marvel Super Heroes" show with fellow radio host Paul Soles voicing Bruce Banner.
-He also narrated several films, and wrote the whimsical children's story and its subsequent film short "Has Anybody Seen My Umbrella?"
+Ferguson was the subject of the 1966 National Film Board of Canada profile Max in the Morning, which detailed a typical morning spent preparing and hosting his radio show.
+The same year, he voiced the Hulk and his alter ego Bruce Banner in The Marvel Super Heroes.
+He also narrated several films, and wrote the whimsical children's story and its subsequent film short Has Anybody Seen My Umbrella?
 (1990).

 The radio show remained what Ferguson was best known for, however.
-The daily Max Ferguson Show wrapped up on June 25, 1971 after a 9 1/2-year run; Ferguson's final sketch featured John Diefenbaker, Pierre Trudeau and Robert Stanfield (all voiced by Ferguson) expressing relief that they would no longer be on the show.
+The daily Max Ferguson Show wrapped up on June 25, 1971 after a 9 1/2-year run.
+Ferguson's final sketch featured Canadian politicians John Diefenbaker, Pierre Trudeau, and Robert Stanfield (all voiced by Ferguson) expressing relief that they would no longer be on the show.

 After some time off, Ferguson returned to the CBC airwaves, appearing on Saturday morning.
 For this iteration of The Max Ferguson Show—which would run for over 25 years—Ferguson dropped the skits and relied exclusively on his outspoken charm and facility with the language, as well as his unique selection of offbeat music and comedy tracks.

-Long-time announcer McFee, whose programme The Eclectic Circus, preceded Max's show, retired from the CBC in 1989; but he continued to introduce Ferguson's show until failing health forced him to step down in early 1991.
-Shelagh Rogers, who had appeared fairly regularly starting in the mid-90s as a sort of conversational companion for Ferguson, assumed the announcer's task for the show's final few months.
-Rogers soon became a top network host in her own right.

-Max Ferguson retired from broadcasting in 1998, having spent over 50 years at the CBC.
+Ferguson retired from broadcasting in 1998, having spent over 50 years at the CBC.
 Over the years, he garnered many awards, including the 1968 Stephen Leacock Award for humour for his autobiography, And Now...Here's Max.
 He was appointed an Officer of The Order of Canada in 1970 and in 2001 was chosen as a recipient of the Governor General's Performing Arts Award for Lifetime Artistic Achievement.
 He was the recipient of the John Drainie Award and the Gordon Sinclair Award.
 He held honorary degrees from the University of Western Ontario, Dalhousie University, the University of Waterloo, Brock University and the University of Saskatchewan.

-Marriages and Children
+Personal life

-Ferguson married firstly Norma Georgina "Ginger" Fraser on 9 April 1949; the couple having five children.

-The marriage with Norma Fraser having ended (she died in 2008), in 1979 Ferguson married secondly former CBC producer Pauline Janitch.
-The couple had one child, Anthony Ferguson (October 22, 1984).
+Ferguson married Norma Fraser on April 9, 1949, and the two had five children.
+They later divorced, with Ferguson marrying former CBC producer Pauline Janitch in 1979.
+The couple had one child, Tony Ferguson (born October 22, 1984).

-Death

-Max Ferguson, OC, died of a heart attack on 7 March 2013, at the Northumberland Hills Hospital, Cobourg, Ontario, aged 89 years.
-His wife, Pauline, and children Scott, Nancy, Anne, Nonie, Bill, and Tony, were by his side.
+Ferguson died of a heart attack on March 7, 2013, at the Northumberland Hills Hospital, Cobourg, Ontario, at the age of 89.
+He was survived by Janitch and his children.